alexandresalome/website/doc/source/articles/Symfony2-Create-Your-Services.rst

         $manager->save($message);
     }

-The only problem is : how to create my manager ?
+The only problem is : how to get my manager ?

 Approach of services
 --------------------